dragonchain/dragonchain/docs/usage/authentication.md

 #### Path

-Ensure that the path of your http request (everything _after_ the fully qualified domain name and protocol) **including** any query parameters is exactly what was used when creating the HMAC signature.
+Ensure that the path of your http request (everything _after_ the fully qualified domain name and protocol) starting from the initial `/`, and **including** any query parameters, is exactly what was used when creating the HMAC signature.
 If there is a mis-match, the request cannot be authenticated.